-All resources like images, JS, CSS, PDF, JSP need to be found and changed if they are statically set to http.
+All resources like images, JS, CSS, PDF, JSP need to located and changed if they are statically set to http.
 A great tool to use in order to find these resources as well as troubleshoot the entire process is called Screaming Frog.
-Screaming Frog gives you a full rundown and overview of your website, it's link anatomy, and resource response codes.
+Screaming Frog gives you a full rundown and overview of your website, it’s link anatomy, and resource response codes.
 You can download the free version here.
 It is extremely valuable for understanding how your website is put together and how to improve on your SEO.

 Once you have all your resources and internal links changed to https you should see the following when accessing your site.
 Make sure you check as many pages as you can as well as modify all static internal links in the content.

 5. Clean up and give it a few days (Google Webmaster Tools)